DcentWallet/dcent-web-connector/doc/index.md

 ### Ethereum Signed Massage
 You can get a signature value to sign a user message with that private key With a given key path (BIP32).
+The input message is prefixed with 'Ethereum sign message' and then hashed and signed.
 ```js
 var message = 'This is a message!'
 var result